 This leads to your second right: the right to consult an attorney.
-Prior to answering any questions, performing any test, or providing a Datamaster chemical test sample, you have the right to consult with an attorney and that’s exactly what you should do.
-Should you be denied this right, the refusal or results from any test performed can be suppressed which could result in the dismissal of the charges against you.
+Prior to answering any questions, performing any test or providing a Datamaster chemical test sample, you have the right to consult with an attorney, and that’s exactly what you should do.
+Should you be denied this right, your refusal or your results from any test performed can be suppressed, which could result in the dismissal of the charges against you.

-Protect your rights by contacting Lombardi & Miler Law Firm as soon as possible.
-Schedule your free estimate by calling (515) 206-8366.
+Protect your rights by contacting Lombardi & Miler Law Firm PLLC as soon as possible.
+Schedule your free estimate by calling 515-513-5324.

 Following the arraignment, and prior to the pretrial conference, a motion to produce is filed with the court.
 After the motion is filed, a judge will enter an order that instructs the state to provide the defendant or their attorney with all the evidence it has against the defendant.
-At this point, your attorneys will review the OWI stop and subsequent request for a breath, urine, or blood sample to determine if there were any constitutional violations or errors in the request.
-It will also be determined if there are questions for the officer and if depositions will need to be held.
+At this point, the attorney will review the OWI stop and subsequent request for a breath, urine or blood sample to determine if there were any constitutional violations or errors involved in the request.
+They will also determine whether there are questions for the officer and whether depositions will need to be held.

 A suppression motion will then be filed if there are constitutional violations or errors.
-If not, you will typically proceed to the pretrial conference where plea discussions, the need for depositions, or your intent to proceed to trial will be discussed.
+If not, the defendant will typically proceed to the pretrial conference, where plea discussions, the need for depositions or their intent to proceed to trial will be discussed.
 Following this hearing, further pretrial conferences or a status conference will be set.
-These conferences are similar to the first pretrial conference with each subsequent hearing bringing you closer to trial.
+These conferences are similar to the first pretrial conference, with each subsequent hearing bringing you closer to trial.

 In Iowa, there are two components to a driving under the influence charge:

-If an appeal is filed in a timely manner, your suspension will be stayed and an administrative hearing will be set.
-Prior to the hearing, you will have the ability to receive the evidence against you and at the hearing, you will have the ability to raise issues and question the arresting officer.
-Any constitutional violations may result in the dismissal of the suspension in which case you will not lose your driver’s license.
+If an appeal is filed in a timely manner, then your suspension will be stayed and an administrative hearing will be set.
+Prior to the hearing, you will have the ability to receive the evidence against you and, at the hearing, you will have the ability to raise issues and question the arresting officer.
+Any constitutional violations may result in the dismissal of the suspension, in which case, you will not lose your driver’s license.

-If a breath sample was provided, and there were no issues with the administration of the Datamaster test, your license will be suspended for one year.
-If the breath sample was refused, and there were no issues with the procedure of the request, your license will be suspended for two years.
-In any event, assuming there are no other license issues, you are eligible for a Temporary Restricted License commonly referred to as a TRL.
-In order to be issued a temporary restricted license, you must obtain SR22 automobile insurance, install an ignition interlock device (commonly known as a breathalyzer) in your vehicle at your own expense, and pay a $200.00 civil reinstatement fee.
+If a breath sample was provided and there were no issues with the administration of the Datamaster test, then your license will be suspended for one year.
+If you refused the breath sample and there were no issues with the procedure of the request, then your license will be suspended for two years.
+In any event, assuming that there are no other license issues, you are eligible for a temporary restricted license (TRL).
+In order to be issued a TRL, you must obtain SR22 automobile insurance, install an ignition interlock device (a breath test) in your vehicle at your own expense and pay a $200 civil reinstatement fee.

-If there was a personal injury or death, other conditions and the length of suspension will be different than above.
+If there was a personal injury or death, then other conditions and the length of the suspension will be different than those above.

-The financial breakdown of the fines and fees you are obligated to take care of for a second OWI conviction in Iowa include:
+The financial breakdown of the fines and fees that you will be obligated to take care of for a second OWI conviction in Iowa include:

-- Possible $650.00 for operating while intoxicated II weekend program
+- Possible $650 for OWI II weekend program

 - Alcohol or substance abuse evaluation and treatment costs

-In terms of jail time, you face at minimum of 7 days in county jail, but no longer than 2 years in prison.
+In terms of jail time, you will face a minimum of seven days in county jail and a maximum of two years in prison.

 In addition to the financial penalties for a second offense, third OWI convictions include: